 Learn More

 While we certainly hope that you will not experience sexual assault, relationship violence, harassment, or stalking while you are a student at UNH, it’s impossible to predict who may need our services.
-While you may or may not be the target of an assault, you may need support or information about something that has happened to a friend, roommate, loved one, or partner.
-It’s important that you are informed about SHARPP's services and educational offerings so that you can support others and be a source of vital knowledge in your communities.
+While you may or may not, seek services for an experience that you have had, you may need support or information about something that has happened to a friend, roommate, loved one, or partner.
+It’s important that you are informed about The SHARPP Center's services and educational offerings so that you can support others and be a source of vital knowledge in your communities.

 Anyone can be a survivor of violence, regardless of the identities they hold - including gender.
-SHARPP offers support services to all survivors, whether or not their experience occurred after being enrolled at UNH.
-Even if you wouldn't personally label an experience as assault or violence, SHARPP can offer support around unwanted sexual experiences, harmful interactions, and unhealthy relationship dynamics.
+The SHARPP Center offers support services to individuals of all genders and all experiences of harm, even if you wouldn't personally label an experience as assault or violence.
+The SHARPP Center can offer support around unwanted sexual experiences, harmful interactions, and unhealthy relationship dynamics.

-Just as identity does not determine survivorship, anyone can also be a perpetrator of violence.
-Men have an important role to play in ending violence at UNH; these are not just women's issues, they are community issues.
-SHARPP offers educational programming on consent, healthy relationships, rape culture, bystander intervention, harassment, and more.
-You can also get involved with anti-violence work by volunteering with SHARPP or attending SHARPP's events throughout the year.
+At the SHARPP Center, we offer educational programming on consent, healthy relationships, rape culture, bystander intervention, harassment, and more which is open to all.
+You can also get involved with anti-violence work by volunteering with us or attending upcoming events throughout the year.

-Student volunteers play a vital role at SHARPP.
+Student volunteers play a vital role at the SHARPP Center.
 They staff our 24-hour helpline, respond to after-hours calls from police and emergency rooms, and provide important information to their peers through education and outreach programming.
-SHARPP volunteers are leaders and changemakers in the UNH community.
+SHARPP Center's volunteers are leaders and changemakers in the UNH community.

-SHARPP offers 2 volunteer tracks: Peer Advocates and Community Educators.
+The SHARPP Center offers 2 volunteer tracks: Peer Advocates and Community Educators.

 Learn more

-If volunteering doesn't sound like a good fit for you, consider attending some of the many events SHARPP hosts throughout the year, such as film screenings, rallies, direct action workshops, speakers, and book clubs.
-Another great way to engage with SHARPP is by following us on social media @unhsharpp.
+If volunteering doesn't sound like a good fit for you, consider attending some of the many events we host throughout the year, such as film screenings, rallies, workshops, speakers, and more.
+Another great way to engage with us is by following us on social media @unhsharpp.

 Blue Light Safety Phones